jaikrgupta/CarthageAPI-1.0/index.md

 Jenkins obtains a Jenkinsfile in the Git repository.

 ##### Build
-Jenkins clones the Git repository.
-It builds the flask app to run.
+Jenkins clones the Git repository & builds the flask app to run.

 ##### Test
 Jenkins starts testing the REST API Endpoints are active with the CURL commands written in the test-script.sh.